SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 3

 This phrase covers reduction in fossil fuels.
-The general structure is *action + fossil fuels + reliance/energy mix*. `oil` is not linked to consumption due to results from medicine (e.g. fish oil).
+The general structure is *action + fossil fuels + reliance/energy mix*. `consumption` is used in phrases as in combination with "oil" it causes issues (e.g. fish oil).

 ```Ceylon =
 TS=